-- It has long been considered excellent literature (p 15).
+- It has long been considered excellent literature (Before Austen Comes Aesop, p 15).

 Blomquist includes many contemporary titles that are highly regarded, acknowledging that they have not yet stood the test of time.
 On the other hand, she limits the list to books that have influenced the development of western civilization since she believes it is important that children (particularly those living in the U.S.) first understand the roots of their own culture.

 Books are recommended for preschool through high school.
 Think of Before Austen Comes Aesop as an on-ramp that gradually leads readers into the traditional list of the Great Books.
-Blomquist includes some titles from the traditional list of Great Books, but she usually suggests a number of adaptations for younger readers from which to choose for any single work.
+Blomquist includes some titles from the traditional list of Great Books, but she usually suggests a number of adaptations for any single work that might be better for younger readers.
 This is the case with books such as The Odyssey and Gulliver’s Travels.
 In rare instances, such as with her listing of Robinson Crusoe, she recommends the unadapted book for teens who are ready for it.

-The recommendations are arranged chronologically by the era in which the literary works were produced.
+The recommendations are arranged chronologically by the era in which each of the literary works was produced.
 She divides them into seven eras.